Meet the Other Phone. Flexible and made to last.

-Best nursing chairs: comfortable and stylish seats for breastfeeding and bottle feeding
+Best nursing chairs 2026: comfortable, stylish seats for breast and bottle feeding

-Whether you’re breastfeeding or bottle feeding (or a mixture of both), you need a comfortable place to do it.
-Our handy guide to the best nursing chairs will help you choose the right one for you and your newborn.
+Whether you’re breastfeeding, bottle feeding, or both, a comfortable nursing chair can make all the difference.
+Our guide to the best nursing chairs 2025 will help you find the perfect fit for you and your baby.

 Newborn babies need a lot of stuff, and sometimes it can be difficult to know exactly which stuff will prove essential and which stuff you could probably do without.
 There’s some debate over whether a nursing chair counts as a newborn essential, but Mumsnetters who’ve been there and got the milk-stained T-shirt say that investing in the best feeding chair they could find was a wise decision.